SeanREdwards/SuperDavis/SuperDavis/SuperDavis/Code Reviews/Readabilty Review/SeanEdwards.md

 the class instantiates a character sprite for each of the characters currently available and each method in this class assigns a state to said character.

-I like the comments mentioning "Needed?" because I can tell Jason is thinking ahead to future tasks, i.e. needing to know a sprite's width/height for collisions iin later sprints etc.
+I like the comments mentioning "Needed?" & "TBD" because I can tell Jason is thinking ahead to future tasks, i.e. needing to know a sprite's width/height for collisions in later sprints etc.